maths/moodle-qtype_stack/doc/en/Authoring/IntroductionToSTACK.md

 Find \(\int{@f@}\mathrm{dx}\) using substitution
 </textarea>

 Let us add one node to the Potential Response Tree that verifies that the answer to the last part - the student's final answer - is correct.
-Under the heading `Potential response tree:prt1` specify `Int` from the Answer text drop-down, `model` as the model answer and `x` for Test options as, ultimately, we are tasking the student with finding the anti-derivate with respect to (\x\).
+Under the heading `Potential response tree:prt1` specify `Int` from the Answer text drop-down, `ans4` as SAns, `model` as TAns and, finally, `x` for Test options as, ultimately, we are tasking the student with finding the anti-derivate with respect to (\x\).

 Now we are in a position to preview the question.
 Press the `[[Save changes and continue editing]]` button.
 Once the page has reloaded, scroll down the page and click the `Preview` link.